Farbod909/cs175-dont-starve/docs/status.md

 Quantitatively, a strong performing agent is one that is able to reach a reward close to or equal to the number of cells in the farm; meaning that a crop grew in almost every cell.

+We trained our model over 1000 episodes.
+The performance of our model can be seen in the figure below where the x-axis is the episode and the y-axis is the reward obtained.
+We received an average reward of 1.93; .78% short of our goal.

 ![alt text](https://github.com/Farbod909/cs175-dont-starve/blob/master/Reward_per_episode.png)

-If it performs well according to the quantitative metric, we should see patterns according to the planting restrictions we described above.
+Qualitiatively, our agent acts according to the results described above.
-For example, if it plants wheat in rows, then we know it is learning successfully.
-If it continues to act random, on the other hand, our model is not learning properly.
+The crops planted are basically random and there are no signs of patterns.
+Though this could be due to not having enough training data or a complex enough model, we believe a feed forward network in general is not complex enough to approximate our state-space.

 ## Video

 ## Remaining Goals and Challenges
-We are currently working on applying a convolutional neural network (CNN) to our task.
+A model that may be complex enough to fit our state-space is a convolutional neural network.
-Considering a CNN can have multiple filters to scan over the farm, it may have the potential of recognizing patterns that lead to high reward such as rows of wheat.
+Considering a CNN can have multiple filters scanning over the farm, it may have the potential of recognizing patterns that lead to high reward such as rows of wheat.
-It will be interesting to visualize the filters in order to confirm that they are picking up these patterns.
+It will also be interesting to visualize the filters in order to confirm that they are picking up these patterns.

+Our goal for the remaining 3-weeks is to implement the CNN and fit it not only to a 2-crop scenario, but also to a 4-crop scenario.